Bright traveling breathers in media with long-range, nonconvex dispersion: Computational methodology

-In contrast, the direct computation of traveling breathers requires solving a partial differential equation (PDE).
-We now describe the strategy we adopt to compute BBM and conduit bright traveling breathers as solutions to a space-time boundary value problem.
+In contrast, the direct computation of traveling breathers requires solving a partial differential equation.
+We now describe the strategy we adopt to compute BBM and conduit bright traveling breathers as solutions to a space-time boundary-value problem.